Rachelmarty20/larvae_identification/README.md

 ### Prerequisites

-All of the code is written in python and runs on the following packages:
+The tool is written in Python and uses the following Python modules:

 * Sklearn
 * cPickle
 * seaborn